POVME/POVME3/README.md

 ## Install

 If POVME2 is installed on your system, we recommend making a separate python environment.
-POVME3 has been tested on builds using miniconda.
-For our testing, we use:
+We recommend installing via miniconda:

 ```
 wget https://repo.continuum.io/miniconda/Miniconda2-latest-Linux-x86_64.sh